 Late applications create cascading complications that extend beyond simple processing delays.
 Employment disruption becomes possible when your current pass expires before renewal approval.
 During this gap, you cannot legally work, potentially affecting salary payments and project continuity.

-Overstay implications can impact future visa applications, not just for Malaysia but for other countries as well.
+Overstay implications can severely impact future visa applications, particularly for an employment pass in Malaysia, as well as applications for other countries.
 Immigration authorities maintain records of compliance history, and late renewals may influence their assessment of your reliability as a visa holder.

 Early application provides processing flexibility that proves invaluable when complications arise.
 Should immigration authorities request additional documentation or clarification, you will have time to respond without jeopardising your work status.